Location: Bowling Green Bay National Park, North Queensland, Australia

 - Appropriate footwear

-- Swimming may be unwise near the tip as currents appear strong, several sharks have been sighted and it's NQ so crocs...
+- Swimming may be unwise near the tip as currents appear strong, sharks and it's NQ so crocodiles...

-- Heat exhaustion, heat stroke, dehydration & sunburn.
+- Heat exhaustion, heat stroke, dehydration, and sunburn.

 ENVIRONMENT AND VEGETATION